alikssant/IntakeInsight/README.md

-ntakeInsight - Calorie Tracking Web App
+###IntakeInsight - Calorie Tracking Web App
-Welcome to IntakeInsight, a calorie tracking web application that helps you monitor your daily calorie intake and expenditure.
-This project is built using JavaScript, leveraging a class-based structure, Bootstrap for styling, and Webpack for managing JavaScript files.
+Welcome to IntakeInsight,
+a calorie tracking web application that helps you monitor your daily calorie intake and expenditure.
+This project is built using JavaScript,with class-based structure, Bootstrap for styling
+Webpack for managing JavaScript files.

 Project Overview